 Here are some key messages about Manitoba’s film industry:

-- Over 1,400 full-time jobs are created by the film and television industry.
+- Currently, over 1,900 full-time jobs are created by the film and television industry.
 The perception that films bring in all their own cast and crew is false.
 The majority of projects filmed in Manitoba employ mostly local crew.
 As an example, nearly 100% of the crew on The Pinkertons was Manitoban, while 95% of the acting roles went to locals.

-- This past spring, the Manitoba Film & Video tax credit was renewed to 2019.
-This early renewal was a major vote of confidence from the Province of Manitoba, which recognizes the value of sustained industry support and understands the economic and cultural benefits of the production sector.
+- In March, the Manitoba Film & Video Production Tax Credit was continued, as noted in Budget 2018.
+This is a vote of confidence from the Province of Manitoba, which recognizes the value of sustained industry support and understands the economic and cultural benefits of the production sector.

-– This economic activity in Manitoba contributes an estimated $134.7 million in combined tax revenue (federally, provincially, and locally)
+– An estimated $151.9 million in combined tax revenue (federally, provincially, and locally)